rstein66/rstein66.github.io/_projects/msms-ne-album.md

 <!-- 🚨 FIXME !!  -->

-If we were to continue this project, tasks that we would like to focus on are listed below.
+If we were to continue this project, the tasks we would like to focus on are listed below.

 **Content**

-1. ⭐️ <u>Shorten script</u> -
+<div class="subnote">(In order of importance.)</div>

+1.  <u>Shorten script</u>- the narration (without audio description) should be 1:30 minutes. at most to reduce the chances of losing the audience's attention.
+Visitor feedback would be especially important for this task – _e.g., Ask them what their least favorite scene was._
-2. Add additional <u>audio description</u> to the script
+2. Add additional <u>audio description</u>.
-3. Add verbal <u>description of diorama</u>
+3. Add a verbal <u>description of the diorama</u>.
-4. Add an article with educational content about Neanderthals, paleoanthropology and paleogenetics
+4. Add an <u>article</u> with educational content about Neanderthals, paleoanthropology, and paleogenetics.

 **Work with**

-- <u>Anthropologists</u> to verify accuracy - _For example, in the [Recreation scene](#recreation-scene), use flowers that likely grew in western France approximately 50,000 years ago._
+- <u>Anthropologists</u> to verify accuracy.
+    + _E.g., In the [Recreation scene](#recreation-scene), use flowers that likely grew in western France approximately 50,000 years ago._
 - <u>Designers</u> - I am not a designer.
-The [§ Storyboard](#storyboard) scenes and [web page](#web-page) designs would greatly benefit from professional expertises.
+The [§ Storyboard](#storyboard) scenes and _[Web page](#web-page)_ designs would greatly benefit from professional expertises.
-- Improve accessibility by soliciting feedback from \[paid] <u>disability consultants</u>, which needs to include people with blindness, low-vision, deafness, and so forth.
+- Improve accessibility by soliciting feedback from \[paid\] <u>disability consultants</u>, who should include people with blindness, low vision, deafness, and other disabilities.

-- Figure out a more seamless way to integrate the audio narration
+    + _E.g., Is important information missing from the verbal descriptions?
+Are the verbal descriptions too long?
+Is it important to include an American Sign Language translation?_

 **Physical layout**

-- Can a <u>bench or stools</u> be added to allow people to sit while watching the video? – _This would improve accessibility, and likely visitor engagement, but the exhibition is very compact._
+- Can a <u>bench or stools</u> be added to allow people to sit while watching the video?
+This would improve accessibility, and likely visitor engagement, but the Hall is very compact.
-- Can the panels on either side of the diorama be relocated to give viewers <u>more space</u>? (see [_Physical Setup_](#physical-setup))
+- Can the panels on either side of the diorama be relocated to give viewers <u>more space</u>? (see _[Physical setup](#physical-setup)_\).
-- Consider <u>applying Hologauze</u> to the other dioramas in exhibition – _Will visitors expect and be disappointed that only one diorama is "animated"?_
+- Consider <u>applying Hologauze</u> to the other dioramas in exhibition.
+Will visitors expect and be disappointed that only one diorama is "animated"?

 ## Acknowledgments

 **People**

-Thank you _very_ much to following for their time and guidance:
+Thank you <u><em>very</em></u> much to following for their time and guidance:

 - Course instructor [Rosanna N. Flouty](https://as.nyu.edu/faculty/rosanna-n-flouty.html), NYU Clinical Associate Professor and Museum Studies Program Director
 - [Josh Goldblum](https://www.linkedin.com/in/joshgoldblum/), Founder and CEO of Bluecadet